VarVergErgos/A_AA_Uni_4_Bootstrap/README.md

 # We want to use angular and Bootstrap with Json-Server with HTTP-Client
-  For the Beginners we get the information to to this on youtube Thanks for this nice tutorial to learn how we can do it in Angular
+  I'am a Beginner and wanted to learn Angular.
+I get the information for this repository on youtube Thanks Learning-Points for this nice tutorial to learn Angular Json and Bootstrap
   youtube: Learning Points

 ##  https://www.youtube.com/watch?v=p01Ydl62ObE&list=PLQcBFrxTul9IQFF7fJz7jgdRYJz1OCbll